menuclose

 Interactive Investor ISA review

-Interactive Investor’s stocks and shares ISA is best suited to those who prefer fixed fees, especially with larger portfolios.
+Interactive Investor’s stocks and shares ISA is best suited to those who prefer flat fees, and especially those with larger portfolios.

-Pricing: The Interactive Investor (ii) stocks and shares ISA costs £4.99 a month for portfolios under £50,000 and £11.99 for portfolios above that.
+Pricing: The Interactive Investor (ii) stocks and shares ISA costs £4.99 a month for portfolios under £50,000 and £11.99 if you have more than that.
 Regular investing is free.
 Otherwise, trades cost £3.99 for U.K. and U.S. shares or funds, and £9.99 for other international shares.

 The monthly fee can be cheaper than percentage-based platforms if you invest £30,000 or more.
-For example, Hargreaves Lansdown charges fees of 0.45% if you invest in funds.
-On a portfolio of £30,000, for example, you’d pay annual platform charges of £135 compared with ii’s charge of £59.88 (£4.99 a month).
-However, it’s worth pointing out that Hargreaves Lansdown annual platform fee is capped at £45 if you invest in shares or ETFs.
+For example, Hargreaves Lansdown charges fees of 0.45% if you invest in mutual funds.
+On a portfolio of £30,000, for example, you’d pay annual platform charges of £135 compared with Interactive Investor’s charge of £59.88 (£4.99 a month).
+However, it’s worth pointing out that Hargreaves Lansdown annual platform fee is capped at £45 if you invest in shares or ETFs, so a shares-only portfolio could work out cheaper than Interactive Investor.

-With ii’s £11.99 Investor plan, you can also open junior ISAs at no extra cost.
+With Interactive Investor’s £11.99 Investor plan (or £19.99 Super Investor plan), you can also open junior ISAs at no extra cost.
+This offers a good way to manage multiple accounts for your family.

 Platform: Investment choice is broad.
-You can buy funds, shares, ETFs, and trusts, or pick from 10 ready-made managed portfolios based on how much risk you want to take and whether your priority is sustainable investing.
+You can buy funds, shares, ETFs, investment trusts, and bonds.
+Or you can pick from 10 ready-made managed portfolios based on how much risk you want to take and whether your priority is sustainable investing.
 They invest in assets such as shares, bonds, and property.

 Interactive Investor’s website and app are very user-friendly, and the customer service is reliable.
 I like the wide range of guides and other learning materials on the website.